José de Viera y Clavijo: Biography

-Viera was born in Realejo Alto, on the island of Tenerife.
+Viera was born in Realejo Alto, on the island of Tenerife, and was baptized at the Parroquia Matriz del Apóstol Santiago.
 He was the son of notary and town mayor, Gabriel Álamo y Viera and his wife Antonia María Clavijo.
 As a child his family moved to La Orotava, where he was educated in scholastic theology at the convent of Santo Domingo.
 As stated in his memoir, it was here he grew fond of Benito Jerónimo Feijóo y Montenegro's work.
 At 18 years old, he received his minor orders in La Laguna; at 24 he got a preaching license; at 25 he entered major orders as a priest in Las Palmas.

-In 1756, he began service as a priest at Los Remdios Church in La Laguna, residing there for 14 years.
+In 1756, he began service as a priest at Los Remedios Church in La Laguna, residing there for 14 years.
 He was a member of the Tertulia de Nava, where he came in contact with rationalist Spanish Enlightenment ideas and local figures such as Cristóbal del Hoyo Solórzano y Sotomayor.
 Here he also pursued a wide variety of poetry: funeral prayers, loas, odes, and panegyrics.
-In 1770, he moved to Madrid and became the aide and preceptor of 's son, Francisco de Asís, receiving his patronage in return.
+In 1770, he moved to Madrid and became the aide and preceptor of José Joaquín de Silva-Bazán's son, Francisco de Asís, receiving his patronage in return.
 For 14 years, he traveled Europe with the marquis and met scientific and literary thinkers such as Félix de Azara, Francisco Javier Lampillas, Jean le Rond d'Alembert, Pietro Metastasio, and Voltaire; from these traveling introductions he befriended Charles Messier, Jérôme Lalande, and Antonio José Cavanilles.
 Cavanilles taught him personal courses in chemistry and natural history, in turn affecting his writing.
 He became a corresponding member of the Real Academia de la Historia in 1774 and made supernumerary by Pedro Rodríguez, Count of Campomanes in 1777.

 In 1783, he returned to the Las Palmas Cathedral as archdeacon, never leaving the island afterward and dying on 21 February 1813 in the city.
 His remains were put in the cathedral.
 He is commemorated in the name of the Jardín Botánico Canario Viera y Clavijo.